jellea/sapf-wasm/README.md

 `15 .0 sinosc 200 * 300 + .0 sinosc .1 * play`
 1. If you didn't hear anything check if ASIO4ALL launched (in the taskbar icons) and open it up and enable your preferred output device.
 Then restart sapf.
-    - We want to make it possible to select an audio device, which is kind of necessary for Windows but not so much for other systems.
+    - We plan to eventually make it possible to select an audio device, which is kind of necessary for Windows but not so much for other systems.

 ### Windows VSCode Development Setup
 Since it's not exactly straightforward to get everything working nicely in VSCode under Windows, here's